Raising Readers- What is it?

 Raising Readers is a 4 weeks long campaign to help kids develop a love for books & reading.
 The campaign is mainly addressed towards kids aged 0-10 years, their parents, teachers and caretakers.
 It is to help develop reading habits among kids in a sustained and enjoyable way with engaging activities and contest around books.

-The need for raising readers
+The need for building reading habit

 You and I certainly know that how much time and space a variety of gadgets have taken from us in this fast-paced and digitalized era.